 Applications from Akola, Amravati, Buldhana, Bhandara, Chandrapur, Gadchiroli, Gondiya, Hingoli, Nagpur, Wardha, Washim and Yavatmal.The Joint Director General of Foreign Trade,

-After availing IEC, a prospective export need to register with APEDA to avail Registration Cum Membership Certificate (RCMC): Application Format Enclosed
+After availing IEC, a prospective exporter need to register with APEDA to avail Registration Cum Membership Certificate (RCMC) by applying through online procedure.

 Agricultural and Processed Food Products